 - Still passed out or hard to wake up after 2 minutes

 - Fainted suddenly after medicine, allergic food or bee sting

 - Trouble breathing and not a breath-holding spell

 - You think your child has a life-threatening emergency

 - Passed out for more than 1 minute after laying down

 - Dehydration suspected.
-(No urine in over 12 hours, dark urine, and very dry mouth)
+No urine in more than 8 hours, dark urine, and very dry mouth.